Assyrian-Remote-OpenSource-Society/Assyrian-Phrases/README.md

 you can take the horse to the river, but you can't make it drink <BR>
 ... <BR>
-the horse you can take [him] to the river, but you can't make him drink <BR>
+the horse you can take [him] to the river, but you can't have him drink by force <BR>
-soosa kamsit lablitli al'nahra, eena le amsit mashtitle <BR>
+soosa kamsit lablitli al'nahra, eena le amsit mashtitle b'khela <BR>
 ... <BR>
 ... <BR>
 ... <BR>
 ... <BR>
 A popular saying in English.
-Origin is not known to this document at this time. <BR>
+Origin is not known to this document at this time.
+The Assyrian version is a translation of the English version. <BR>

 ## Contribution